kubesphere/website/content/en/docs/project-user-guide/application-workloads/routes.md

 1. Choose **Routes** in **Application Workloads** on the left navigation bar and click the name of the Route on the right.

 2. Click **Edit Information**, or click **More** and choose an operation from the drop-down menu.
-   * **Edit Information**: Edit the basic information of the Route.
-The Route name cannot be edited.
    * **Edit YAML**: Edit the YAML configuration file of the Route.
    * **Edit Routing Rules**: Edit the Route rules.
    * **Edit Annotations**: Edit the Route annotations.
 For more information, see the [official Nginx Ingress controller document](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).